Fatjesa Gegollaj: Split

+Overseas career

+In 2022, Gegollaj signed for Swiss club FC Sion, before joining Saudi club Al-Ula in September 2023.

 International career

 From 2015, until 2020, Gegollaj has been part of Croatia at youth international level, respectively has been part of the U15, U16, U17 and U19 teams and she with these teams played 25 matches.
 On 1 April 2019, Gegollaj was named as part of the Croatia squad for 2019 Wuhan International Tournament.
 Six days later, she made her debut with Croatia in 2019 Wuhan International Tournament third-place playoff match against Russia after coming on as a substitute at 82nd minute in place of Ana Dujmović.

+Gegollaj was part of the squad called up for the 2023 Cyprus Women's Cup.

 Personal life

 Gegollaj was born in Prizren, FR Yugoslavia (modern-day Kosovo) to Kosovar Albanian parents who lived and worked in Makarska, Croatia.